sokratisvs/demo-5/README.md

-You can navigate through the urls:
+User can navigate through the urls:
 /home
 /page2